(Last Updated On: August 18, 2019)

 Let’s be clear on this.
 You are unique.
-And there is none else on earth (or that has ever lived) that is exactly like you!
-Be conscious of all that value in you right now!
-No one can do anything “better” than you because no one can do it in your own unique way.
-Think about this for a moment and let it steep (like a good cup of tea, crumpets anyone?:-)).
-So change your mindset or better yet, “change your thoughts, change your life!” –Dr. Wayne W. Dyer.
+And there is no one else on earth (or that has ever lived) that is exactly like you!
+Be conscious of the unique value in you.
+Think about this for a moment and let it steep like a good cup of tea.
+So change your mindset or “change your thoughts, change your life!” –Dr. Wayne W. Dyer.

 It also doesn’t matter how many talents/gifts or abilities you may have.
 Many of us are familiar with the parable of the Talents in the Bible in Matthew 25:14-30.
 In a nutshell, the servant who received 1 talent misjudged his “master,” calling him hard/unfair.
 He wasn’t productive and didn’t multiply what he was given like the other two recipients did.
 As a result, he was labeled as wicked and lazy by his master.
 Now, this story can get much deeper, but I just want to highlight some characteristics we must possess in order to live a purpose-filled life.
 We are to

 - have the right attitude